timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 The `timescaledb-single` Helm chart does the following:

-- Three default Pods are created using a Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
+- Creates three default Pods using Kubernetes [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-- Each Pod has a container created using the [TimescaleDB Docker image](https://github.com/timescale/timescaledb-docker-ha).
+- Creates each Pod that has a container using the [TimescaleDB Docker image](https://github.com/timescale/timescaledb-docker-ha).
-- TimescaleDB 2.1 and PG 13 are installed.
+- Installs TimescaleDB 2.1 and PG 13.
-- Each of the containers runs a TimescaleDB instance and [Patroni](https://patroni.readthedocs.io/en/latest/) agent.
+- Creates containers that run a TimescaleDB instance and [Patroni](https://patroni.readthedocs.io/en/latest/) agent.
-- Each TimescaleDB instance is configured for replication  with one master and two replicas.
+- Configures each TimescaleDB instance for replication with one master and two replicas.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescaledb-single.png" alt="Illustration of Highly Available TimescaleDB without backups to S3" width="640"/>